Professor Ki-Hun Jeong, PhD

 Masahiro OGUCHO, Tokyo Institute of Technology,Japan, Aug-Sept.2012

-Cheol Song, Postdoctoral Fellow at Johns Hokins University, Postdoctoral Fellow 2010-2011.
+Cheol Song, Professor in Robotics Engineering at DGIST, Postdoctoral Fellow 2010-2011.

 Jeonghwan Lee, Research Scientist at LG Inotek, Korea.
 MS Graduate 2009-2012.